 Begin the configuration process by creating a standard subscription plan in Zype.
 You'll also want to create this plan within your designated payment processor flow.

 All subscription plans retain the same attributes, whether set as a tiered subscription plan or a standard (global) subscription plan.
-For example, you can set a plan name, payment processor ID (i.e., Stripe or Braintree ID), price, interval type and occurrence, and trial period.
+For example, you can set a plan name, payment processor ID (i.e., Stripe, Braintree or Recurly ID), price, interval type and occurrence, and trial period.

 Step 2 - Change the subscription plan from global to 'tiered' via API